Background pattern

 • If you weigh less than 40 kg, the dose will be 4 mg per kg of body weight.

-If you are administered IMJUDO in combination with durvalumab for liver cancer, IMJUDO will be administered first, followed by durvalumab.
+If you are given IMJUDO in combination with durvalumab for liver cancer, you will be given IMJUDO first, followed by durvalumab.

-It is administered in combination with durvalumab and chemotherapy for lung cancer.
+It is given in combination with durvalumab and chemotherapy for lung cancer.

 Recommended dose: